laymonage/slides-student-maintainer/slides.md

 I looked it up, and saw that Django has a JSONField for this purpose, but it was only available for Postgres.
 We did use Postgres on Heroku for the deployed website, but we also used SQLite for local development.
 JSONField was not an option for me.

 So, I was like.
 Okay, how hard is it to have my own JSONField?
 If I can transform the dictionary into a string, I can save it to a TextField.
 Then, I just need some way to parse it back into a dictionary.
-And that's... what I did!
+And that's...

+!!!

+what I did!
+I just used Python's built-in JSON library to serialize and deserialize the data, then I can save the data in a TextField.

 That being said, please don't try this at home!
 -->